 Expedition 386 will adopt a multi-coring approach using a mission-specific platform equipped with a giant piston corer to sample the shallow-subsurface at up to 40 mbsf to recover the continuous Upper Pleistocene to Holocene stratigraphic successions of trench-fill basins along an axis-parallel transect of the 7-8km deep Japan Trench.
 The cores from 18 proposed primary (and/or 13 alternate) sites will be used for multi-method applications to characterize event deposits, for which the detailed stratigraphic expressions and spatio-temporal distribution will be analyzed for proxy evidence of earthquakes.

+This is a special call for scientists with expertise in geochemistry or microbiology.
 U.S.-affiliated scientists interested in participating in this expedition should apply to sail through the U.S. Science Support Program – click here to review the application process and link to the USSSP Application Portal.
-The deadline to apply is July 5, 2019.
+The deadline to apply for this special call is September 25, 2020.

 For questions, please email email@example.com.